HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 - the official `site_selection_manifest.json` contract;
 - the generic `report_artifact_manifest.json` report-artifact contract;
 - downstream hand-off references for catalog consumers;
-- an optional static HTML review page generated from the manifest.
+- an optional static HTML review page built from the manifest.

 The package is not responsible for: